amtoaer

 The drawback of the first method mentioned earlier is that the IP changes every time it starts up, which makes us think of domain names.

-From this requirement, two ideas have emerged:
+Starting from this requirement, two ideas have emerged:

-2. Complete this process on WSL, specifically by adding a startup script.
-In this script, obtain the IP of the local machine by any means and write it to /mnt/c/Windows/System32/drivers/etc/hosts (because the drive letter of Windows is automatically mounted to /mnt in WSL).
+2. Complete this process on WSL.
+The specific method is to add a startup script, which obtains the local IP by any means and writes it to /mnt/c/Windows/System32/drivers/etc/hosts (because Windows drives are automatically mounted under /mnt in WSL).

 Idea 1#